thenexthub/Codira/docs/HowToUpdateDebugInfo.md

 > [!Tip]
 > To detect when a pass drops a variable, you can use the
-> `-Xllvm -sil-stats-lost-variables` to print when a variable is lost by a pass.
+> `-Xtoolchain -sil-stats-lost-variables` to print when a variable is lost by a pass.
 > More information about this option is available in
 > [Optimizer Counter Analysis](OptimizerCountersAnalysis.md)